livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 * Recent blocks are ignored
 * This mimics Bitcoin-style confirmations

-### The secret
+### The secret and flag
 At startup the pool script initialises a secret gift:
 ```python
 SECRET_GIFT = os.urandom(16).hex()  # 32 hex chars
 ```
 If a letter contains `secret index #N` Santa replies with `SECRET_GIFT[N]`.
 So we can exfiltrate the secret one character at a time.

-### The flag
 If a letter contains the entire secret string previously exfiltrated, Santa provides the flag:
 ```python
 if SECRET_GIFT in letter["letter"]:
     gift_value = FLAG_GIFT